alsalafiyyah/alsalafiyyah.github.io/_muqolat/2020-07-24-correct-aqidah.md

 Ahl-us-Sunnah wal-Jama'ah (adherents to the Sunnah and the Muslim mainstream) acknowledge all attributes that is affirmed by Allah in His book and by the Prophet (peace be upon him) in his Sunnah (whatever is reported from the Prophet) without Tamthil (likening Allah's Attributes to those of His Creation) or Ta'til (negation of the meaning or function of Allah's Attributes).
 Therefore, their opinions are free from contradictions, and they act upon all the relevant evidence.
 It is the constant Law of Allah that those who adhere to the truth brought by His Messengers and are sincere to Allah in their endeavors, Allah will surely grant them success and make their evidence prevail.

-Allah (Exalted be He) says: "Nay, We fling (send down) the truth (this Qur’ân) against the falsehood (disbelief), so it destroys it, and behold, it (falsehood) is vanished." [al-Anbiya: 18]
+Allah (Exalted be He) says: "**Nay, We fling (send down) the truth (this Qur’ân) against the falsehood (disbelief), so it destroys it, and behold, it (falsehood) is vanished.**" [al-Anbiya: 18]

-Allah (Glorified be He) also says: "And no example or similitude do they bring (to oppose or to find fault in you or in this Qur’ân), but We reveal to you the truth (against that similitude or example), and the better explanation thereof." [al-Furqan: 33]
+Allah (Glorified be He) also says: "**And no example or similitude do they bring (to oppose or to find fault in you or in this Qur’ân), but We reveal to you the truth (against that similitude or example), and the better explanation thereof.**" [al-Furqan: 33]

-In his Famous Book on Tafsir (exegesis of the meanings of the Qur'an), Al-Hafizh Ibn Kathir (may Allah be merciful to him) had a good comment in his explanation of the Ayah (Qur'anic verse) where Allah (Glorified and Exalted be He) says: "Indeed, your Lord is Allâh, Who created the heavens and the earth in Six Days, and then He rose over (Istawâ) the Throne (really in a manner that suits His Majesty)." [al-A'raf: 54]
+In his Famous Book on Tafsir (exegesis of the meanings of the Qur'an), Al-Hafizh Ibn Kathir (may Allah be merciful to him) had a good comment in his explanation of the Ayah (Qur'anic verse) where Allah (Glorified and Exalted be He) says: "**Indeed, your Lord is Allâh, Who created the heavens and the earth in Six Days, and then He rose over (Istawâ) the Throne (really in a manner that suits His Majesty).**" [al-A'raf: 54]

 We are citing it here for its great importance: "People have many opinions regarding this matter but this is not the place to cite them.
 We just have to follow the way of the Salaf (righteous predecessors) in this issue, such as Malik, Al-Awza'i, Al-Thawri, Al-Layth ibn Sa'ad, Al-Shafi'i, Ahmad, Is-haq ibn Rahawayh and other Muslim Imams of the past and present; that is, to acknowledge them (Allah's Attributes) as they are stated without Takyif (descriptive designation of Allah's Attributes), Tashbih (comparison), Ta'til or Ta'wil (allegorical interpretation).
 The literal outward meaning that crosses the minds of anthropomorphists is negated with respect to Allah, for nothing created has any resemblance to Him.